∫ A definition of intelligence and its measure

 Can something without a goal or purpose be intelligent?

 This relates to the previous question.
-We cannot distinguish between a random agent that unintentionally reaches a certain state and an agent whose purpose is implicit but nevertheless reaches the same state.
+We cannot distinguish between a random agent that unintentionally reaches a certain state and an agent whose interest is implicit but nevertheless reaches the same state.
 Therefore, there is no way to be sure that those agents have control over itself.
 Trying to measure intelligence without knowing the subject's goal is like asking "why" something exists.
 Unless we consider everything inherently intelligent (which would make the definition of intelligence meaningless), it is not useful to measure the intelligence of something whose motives we do not know.

 How wide of the range of environments for intelligence measure to be meaningful?